jmcantrell/arch-bootstrap/README.md

 - `BOOTSTRAP_CPU_VENDOR`: The vendor of the system's CPU (default: parsed from `vendor_id` in `/proc/cpuinfo`, see `./bin/cpu-vendor`, choices: `intel` or `amd`)
 - `BOOTSTRAP_GPU_MODULES`: The kernel modules used by the system's GPUs (e.g. `i915`, default: automatically determined from the output of `lspci -k`, see `./bin/gpu-modules`, multiple values should be separated with a space)
 - `BOOTSTRAP_USE_TRIM`: If set to a non-empty value, enable trim support for LUKS (if applicable) and LVM, and enable scheduled `fstrim` (default: set if device is an SSD, see `./bin/device-is-ssd`)

+### Wireless Networking

 - `BOOTSTRAP_USE_WIRELESS`: If set to a non-empty value, enable wireless networking (default: set if there are any network interfaces named like `wl*`, see `./bin/network-interfaces`)
+- `BOOTSTRAP_WIRELESS_USE_NETWORKS`: If set to a non-empty value, inherit the wireless networks accessible to the installation environment

 ### Partition Table